fluid-project/infusion/src/webapp/components/uploader/ReadMe.txt

     3. HTML 5: the best and most widely-supported version of Uploader, suitable for modern browsers

-If you don't want to offer a particular version of Uploader to your users, you can simply omit the Support.js file from your page.
+If you don't want to offer a particular version of Uploader to your users, you can simply omit the appropriate Support.js file from your page.
 So, for example, if you don't want to deliver Flash to your users, simply don't include FlashUploaderSupport.js and Flash9UploaderSupport.js in your page.
 To do this, you will have to include all the required files individually, instead of using a single concatenated file.

 --------------------------------------